vsolovyov/blog/content/postgresql-jsonb-index.md

 I tried to make PostgreSQL cache JITted code with [prepared statements](https://www.postgresql.org/docs/current/sql-prepare.html), but I wasn't successful.
-It looked to me like JIT was compiling a query each time I fired `EXPLAIN ANALYZE`, even after more than five times to stabilize query plan.
+It looked to me like JIT was compiling a query each time I fired `EXPLAIN ANALYZE`, even after more than five times to stabilize a query plan.
 I tried to force generic plan for it to cache JITted code, but it still didn't help.

 Possible fix
 --------

-I don't really know PostgreSQL enough to know how hard is it to add statistics for `jsonb` fields.
+I don't really know PostgreSQL enough to know how hard it is to add statistics for `jsonb` fields.
 Maybe it's possible to somehow extend `CREATE STATISTICS`, or make `@>` to respect `n_distinct` somehow.

-With the JIT triggering very expensive compilation for comlpex queries with a small number of rows I think it's best to penalize cost of enabling JIT on the basis of how many nodes[<sup id="back3">\[3\]</sup>](#note3) are there in a query plan.
+With the JIT triggering very expensive compilation for complex queries with a small number of rows I think it's best to penalize the cost of enabling JIT on the basis of how many nodes[<sup id="back4">\[4\]</sup>](#note4) are there in a query plan.
 [There are settings](https://www.postgresql.org/docs/current/jit-decision.html) like `jit_above_cost`, and with a setting like `jit_node_cost` decision would be made